Appsero/docs/docs/developer-guide/your-store-project.md

-# Add Plugin/Theme Stored in WordPress.org
+# Add Plugin/Theme Stored in Your Store

 - **Follow the following steps if the Plugin/Theme hosted on Your Site**
     - [Add Plugin/Theme](#add-plugin-theme)